lorainemg/type-inference/README.md

 (...)
 ```

-Since the return type is not used explicitly in a mathematical operation, it is not trivial to deduce that its return type is Int, since Object would also work as a return type.
+Since the return type is not used explicitly in a mathematical operation, it is not trivial to deduce that its return type is `Int`, since `Object` would also work as a return type.
 In these cases, you want the inference mechanism to deduce the most concrete type for the return and the most abstract type for the arguments that is possible.

 Finally, two mutually recursive functions: